benweidig/okapi/README.md

 ## Caveats

-- Changesets are script-based, not easily usable for different DBs
+- Changesets are having scripts for the specific database, no easy switching
 - Only sqlite3, mysql and postrgres built-in so far
 - Not battle-tested
 - Whitespace ignorance isn't perfect, e.g. `SOME_SQL ( COLUMN )` != `SOME_SQL (COLUMN)`.

+I thought about implementing or using a preeexisting DSL for the scripts, but if those change the checksum would differ and you would have some real problems.
+You should write DB specific scripts, I'm using multiple migrationas for different DBs.

 ## Logging